 Characterizing property correctly is an essential and very complex task requiring an experienced attorney.
 Our legal team will analyze your property to determine whether it belongs to you separately (which means you get to keep it) or it is part of the community (and therefore must be divided).

-- Assets acquired by gift or through inheritance during marriage are separate property.
+- Assets acquired by gift or through inheritance during marriage

-- Assets you owned prior to your marriage generally remain separate property.
+- Assets you owned prior to your marriage

 It is possible for a separate asset to change character during the course of the marriage, ending up as community property by the time of divorce.
 This is a concept called “transmutation.”
 For example, if you received an inheritance from a grandparent during your marriage, that would normally be your separate property.
 So long as it is placed in a bank account in your name and not commingled with monies belonging to the marital community, it would remain your separate property.
 But, if you put that inheritance into a joint bank account in which community monies are deposited and withdrawn, then over time it may be transmuted and become community property.
 The process of transmutation is confusing and very technical.
 You can rely on our firm to make sense of it for you.

-What About Property You Acquired While Living in Another State?
+Property Acquired While Living in Another State

 Arizona is home to many couples who lived and worked in other states before moving here.
 These couples often own property, such as houses or other real estate, in their former state.
 For these couples, it is important to realize that Arizona law treats these assets as community property, even if the state in which they were acquired is not a community property state.
 This concept is known as “quasi-community property.”
 If you own property in other states, Gary J. Frank will help you sort things out.